dnsimple/dnsimple-support/content/articles/domains-jobs.md

 - **Industry**: The industry your business operates in.

 ### Registry review
-- Once the registration has been submitted, your application will be forwarded to the.JOBS registry for review.
+- Once the registration has been submitted, your application will be forwarded to the .JOBS registry for review.
 - The domain status will be marked as "pending" during this process.

 <info>
 Applications for .JOBS domains that match a company name, brand name, or product name are typically approved on the same business day.
-Ensure that the verification URL provided during registration (such as your company's homepage) is accurate, as it plays a critical role in the registry's review process.
+Ensure the verification URL provided during registration (e.g. your company's homepage) is accurate, as it plays a critical role in the registry's review process.
 </info>

 ## Approval or additional information